Pylons/pyramid/docs/narr/extending.rst

 purpose. :term:`ZCML` statements that belong to an application can be "overridden" by integrators as necessary, but decorators cannot.

-If you've inherited a :mod:`repoze.bfg` application that you'd like to extend, but which *does* use ``@bfg_view`` decorators, you'll (at least) need to change the source code of the original application, moving the view declarations out of the decorators and into :term:`ZCML`.
-Once this is done, you should be able to extend or modify the application like any other.

 It's also often helpful for third party application "extenders" (aka "integrators") if you break your ZCML into separate files which do very specific things, and include them in the application's main